Kodeden/interview-prep/JS.md

-Certainly!
+# JS Prep

+You should practice making these your own and come up with a couple of your own examples.
+Focus on explaining the examples and/or making your own analogies.
+Worry less about ‘memorizing’ 💩.

+## Explan Pure Functions

 A pure function is a fundamental concept in functional programming.
 Here are the defining characteristics of a pure function:

 1. **Deterministic**: For a given set of inputs, a pure function always returns the same output.
 This means if you call a pure function with the same arguments multiple times, you'll always get the same result.